chamilton614/ansible/examples/install-ansible/README.md

 # install-ansible
-Example to show how to install ansible package.
-Can be used as a template for other packages.
+Example to show how to install ansible from a playbook.

-hosts - this file is for example purposes, non-production ready ansible.cfg - this file is for example purposes, non-production ready
+hosts - this file is for example purposes, non-production ready

+ansible.cfg - this file is for example purposes, non-production ready